-Add a reply
+Add d a reply

-F when we began rese KING GREAT EMPLOYEES earch on our book The 100 B lest
+F WE HAVE BEEN TRACKING GREA when we began research on Best

-Companies to Comment of
+omment of

 participate.
-(T high is the text associated with light annotation. to en
+(T highlight anno t associated with the otation. to en

 years old and l We asked 25

 you have to use the returned result from add_annotation() to fill-up the